michaelkolesidis/rock-paper-scissors-3d/README.md

 ![Rock Paper Scissors 3D logo](rps3d.png)

-The classic game of rock, paper, scissors in 3D!
+**The classic game of rock, paper, scissors in 3D!**

 ## Technologies

-The core technologies use are JavaScript and WebGL.
+The core technologies used are JavaScript and WebGL.
 The following libraries and tools are used:

 | Name              | License | Description                                  |
 | ----------------- | :-----: | -------------------------------------------- |